AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/fallout/configuring-fallout.md

 ---
-description: Lean how to configure and specify the touchpoints to create a multi-dimensional fallout sequence.
+description: Learn how to configure and specify the touchpoints to create a multi-dimensional fallout sequence.
 title: Configure A Fallout Visualization
 feature: Visualizations
 role: User, Admin